 Senet also has an 24×7 NOC service for monitoring and support – this is very important service for any network operator.

 To conclude, I really like Senet’s concept and the whole ecosystem that they made thus creating a really serious option in the IoT market.
 The greatest discovery for me is the MNSi, since it represent the right tool for anyone considering a go to market strategy as a LoRaWAN operator.
-If you have some information about similar solutions, that you find even better than Senet’s or some experience with Senet, I’d be glad if you receive that information, so please write to email@example.com.
+If you have some information about similar solutions, that you find even better than Senet’s or some experience with Senet, We’d be glad if you receive that information, so please write to firstname.lastname@example.org.